mediaexplorer74/YoutubeApp/README.md

 - Client Id
 - Client Secret

-2. Modify that items in/at Constants.cs file.
+2. Modify that items in/at Constants.cs file

-3. Run the app and explore good auth , but bad video control deals ( stop, fast rewind, back to main page, etc.).
+3. Run the app and explore good auth , but bad get video deals

-4. Fix the bugs.
+4. Fix the bugs

 ## ..